jaredLunde/stellar-apps/packages/inst-templates/create-react-app/README.md

 - `S3 bucket [production]`
     - **default** `[Name]-public`
     - The name of the bucket to deploy your client JS, images, etc. into.
-These are resources that are external to your static application.
+These are resources that are external to your application.
 - `Domain name [staging]`
     - **default** `staging-[Domain name]` if `[Domain name]` is a subdomain, otherwise `staging.[Domain name]`
-    - The domain name to launch the `staging` version of your static app on
+    - The domain name to launch the `staging` version of your app on
 - `S3 bucket [staging]`
     - **default** `[value of staging Domain name]`
     - See `production` above for description